SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

    Subclasses are only allowed to modify
    *variable* properties of superclasses during initialization.
-   Inherited constant properties may not be modified by subclasses.
+   You can't modify inherited constant properties of subclasses.

-Again, if you create an instance of ``Tandem``, and print its description, you can see how its properties have been updated:
+Creating an instance of ``Tandem`` and printing its description shows how its properties have been updated:

 .. testcode:: inheritance